 While the 180-acre reserve contains bluff-top trails through a century-old Cypress grove, tide pools are the main attraction at Fitzgerald.
 Scientists have discovered more than 25 new invertebrate and plant species here.

 To see Fitzgerald Marine Reserve at its best, plan your visit at low tide.
 The 3-mile stretch of beach and rocky intertidal is a geological wonder and one of the most biologically diverse regions along the Pacific coast.
 Naturalists estimate there may be as many as 1,000 different forms of animal at plant life at Fitzgerald.
+In number of species, Fitzgerald Marine Reserve is one of the greatest concentrations of intertidal life in the world.
 Look for seaweeds, algae, snails, limpets, barnacles, mussels, crabs, anemones, sea stars, chitons, urchins, abalone, nudibranchs, small fish and shore birds.

 Harbor seals are found year-round at Fitzgerald Marine Reserve.
 Elephant seals, sea lions, otters and whales are occasional visitors.